Three Ways To Effectively Use Compass Mode for More Success in the Field

 From Josh Kirchner:

 When it comes to technology, progression is imminent.
 Just when I think things can’t get any better, they do, and the new Compass Mode (read about how it works in this FAQ) from onX Hunt is a shining example of that.
-I’ve had the absolute pleasure of putting this to the test in real-world hunting scenarios.
+I’ve had the absolute pleasure of putting Compass Mode to the test in real-world hunting scenarios.
 In doing so, a few standouts have emerged to me in terms of calculated ways to use Compass Mode that will no doubt help you fill your tag.

-Bedded Buck
+Pinpointing a Bedded Buck

 The first big benefit I found with Compass Mode was while on an archery deer hunt in the high country of Colorado.
 Generally, this game is played by bedding bucks down early, then slipping in closer for a shot later in the day.
 The tricky part with doing that is when you get over there, everything looks different than it did back at the glassing spot.
 So, it’s really easy to get mixed up.
 This is where Compass Mode comes in.